- Duration (years): 1.5 years

 - Develop a thorough understanding of how criminological theories are applied to law enforcement and criminal justice agencies.

-- Gain insight into motivations and factors behind the deviant behaviour, and the ways agencies work together to prevent, detect and combat crime.
+- Gain insight into the motivations and factors behind the deviant behaviour, and the ways agencies work together to prevent, detect and combat crime.

 - Critically examine various types of crimes from offender, victim and criminal justice perspectives.